-If you’re ready to retire and you have highly appreciated employer stock in your employer-sponsored retirement plan, you may have a unique opportunity to minimize your tax bill.
+If you’re ready to retire and you have highly appreciated employer stock in your employer-sponsored retirement plan, you may have a unique opportunity to reduce your tax bill.

 The net unrealized appreciation (NUA) tax strategy is a one-time opportunity that can provide significant benefits, but there are complex requirements and tradeoffs.
 Here’s a primer to help you understand the pros and cons of this strategy.
-If you think the NUA strategy may be right for you, contact your financial advisor and tax professional to discuss your options.
+If you think the NUA strategy may be right for you, contact us and a tax professional to discuss your options.

 What is NUA?